Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ## RTE_Components.h

 The file `./RTE/RTE_Components.h` is automatically created by the CMSIS Project Manager (during CONVERT).
-For each selected Software Component it contains `#define` statements required by the component.
+For each selected software component it contains `#define` statements required by the component.
 These statements are defined in the \*.PDSC file for that component.
 The following example shows a sample content of a RTE_Components.h file:

 ```c
 /* Auto generated Run-Time-Environment Component Configuration File *** Do not modify ! *** */